-In response to a question, Wendy Sagar, the Interim Head of Finance, reported that the Schools Forum had a statutory role in respect of the formula for the budget for schools and made recommendations in respect of this direct to Cabinet.
+In response to a question, Wendy Sagar, the Interim Head of Finance, reported that the Schools Forum had a consultative role in respect of the formula for funding schools and made recommendations in response to any Local Authority proposals direct to Cabinet.
 It was agreed that a briefing note would be circulated to Panel Members on the legal status of the Forum and whether their recommendations could be subject to scrutiny.